 All faculty members must certify to their department chairs on an annual basis their compliance with Bradley University's Conflict of Commitment and Conflict of Interest policies.
 The mechanism for certifying compliance will be to complete the Certification of Compliance with Bradley University Conflict of Commitment and Conflict of Interest Policies included herein and made a part hereof and to attach it to the Faculty Activity Report.
 The Department Chair will forward Certifications of Compliance for all faculty members to the Provost, excepting those from faculty members who are required to complete the Ad Hoc Disclosures.
-Certifications of Compliance that require Ad Hoc Disclosures must undergo further Administrative Review.
+Certifications of Compliance Review.
 The faculty member is required to respond fully and in a timely manner to inquiries that may occur as a result of the administrative review process.